Alan Dunn (baseball)

-Alan Dale Dunn (born November 19, 1961) is an American college baseball coach and former pitcher, who is the current pitching coach of the Arkansas State Red Wolves.
+Alan Dale Dunn (born November 19, 1961) is an American college baseball coach and former pitcher, who was last the pitching coach of the Arkansas State Red Wolves.
 He played college baseball at the University of Alabama from 1980 to 1983 before pursuing a professional career.
 Dunn served as the bullpen coach of the Baltimore Orioles from 2007 to 2010.

 Playing career

 Dunn played collegiate baseball at the University of Alabama.
 He was a member of the 1983 College World Series runner-up team.
 Dunn was drafted by the Detroit Tigers in the fourth round of the 1983 amateur draft.
 He played in the minor league with the Tigers and the New York Mets from -.
 Dunn played High School ball at Emma Sansom HS in Gadsden, AL where he was famous for striking out Mike Simpson several times.